 Taking your own photos doesn’t have to be hard or expensive

-It would be negligent to talk about photo reference and not discuss that taking your own photos doesn’t have to be hard.
+It would be negligent to talk about photo references and not discuss that taking your own photos doesn’t have to be hard.
 While many assume that you need to have a lot of sophisticated and expensive equipment and a degree in photography to take your own photos, that is certainly not the case.
-Many smartphones come equipped with lenses that equal some traditional point and shoot cameras.
+Many smartphones come equipped with lenses that equal some traditional point-and-shoot cameras.
 You can shoot and edit all on your phone with ease.

 For years I have shot all of my photography and YouTube videos just using my iPhone.
 To be honest, often I found it a lot easier as well.
 There are many apps available that can give you better control over your built in camera and for Android users there are further customizable options.

-Find apps that allow you to to make custom adjustments to lighting and colours on your images. iPhone has a great built in editing system or you could download a third party app like Adobe Lightroom that is very user friendly, contains preset filters and more.
+Find apps that allow you to make custom adjustments to lighting and colours on your images. iPhone has a great built-in editing system or you could download a third-party app like Adobe Lightroom that is very user-friendly, contains preset filters and more.